VKorpelshoek/GridTrackNet/README.md

 ## Custom Data Training Guide
 ### Overview
-0. Trim your custom video's to contain only a single rally with your own video trimming software.
+0. Trim your custom videos to contain only a single rally with your own video trimming software.
 1. For each trimmed video, use `FrameGenerator.py` to extract the individual frames of the video.
 2. For each match folder, use `LabellingTool.py` to label all frames.
 3. After annotating all data, use `DataGen.py` to generate the dataset in TFRecord format.